keeganridgley107/SerPeNT/README.md

 ###### The Simple Python Network Toolkit

-Serpent is a simple cross platform :snake: based interactive network toolkit.
+Serpent is a simple :snake: based interactive network toolkit.

-It was created make to performing several networking tasks as simple as possible.
+The aim is to automate several networking and security related tasks in a small interactive program.

 #### Features Include:

 - IP/Port Scanner
-- Vulnerability Scanner
+- Banner Grabber
 - Packet Sniffer
 - Python RAT
 - Web Scraper